Comparisons of wxmplot with other Python Plotting tools¶

 analysis and matplotlib plotting.

-and I believe the authors of those tutorials mean well, but when they also say:
+and I believe the authors of those tutorials mean well.
+But, when they also say:

 In this tutorial we will walk through the first steps of creating a plot